ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Inheritance.md

 Consider a class called Shape, Shape is the base class which is inherited by shapes like rectangle, square, circle etc.

-  public class Shape{
+    public class Shape {
         double area ();
     }

-  Class `Shape` is inherited by Circle which is a Shape The method area is defined in the base class and has been inherited in the circle class and method `area` is available with the circle class which is redefined specific to circle
+Class `Shape` is inherited by Circle which is a Shape.

+The method area is defined in the base class and has been inherited in the circle class and method `area` is available with the circle class which is redefined specific to circle.

-  class Circle extends Shape{
+    class Circle extends Shape {

         private static final double PI = Math.PI;   // constant
         private double diameter;

         public double area () {
             double radius = diameter / 2.0;
             return PI * radius * radius;
         }

     }